wttech/aet/documentation/src/main/wiki/FAQ.md

 is stored.

 ### 2.3.
-I have a problem with missing fonts (my page is not english).
+I have a problem with missing fonts (my page is not English).
 What should I do?
 You can add custom fonts to AET virtual machine.
 To do so, place desired fonts inside `usr/share/fonts` or `/usr/share/fonts/truetype` directories, AET's FireFox should use them.
 Other idea is to install fonts with e.g.: